 The EOC has to be operated for 24 hours a day and worked in three shifts.
-The team for each shift comprised a senior clerk, an office assistant and an attendant.
+The team for each shift comprised a senior clerk, who shall be the designated In-charge, he shall be assisted by a Duty officer from the police / ERSS and a CD Volunteer/s.

 Some of the vertical functional units of the EOC are the District Emergency Control Room and Sub-Division Level Control Room.
 The District EOCs/Control Rooms are to be set up within the campus of district Collectorate.

 The district collector is the Incident Commander of the District level EOCs.
 During emergency situations, he/she takes over the charge of the Control Room and commands all emergency operations.
 All the task force leaders shall take position in the District Control Room along with Incident Commander to enable one- point coordination for decision-making process.

 The Sub-Division Level Control Room shall be located at the Office of Sub-Divisional Officer.
 The Liaison Officers of the respective Blocks shall take charge of the Control Room.
 The respective Liaison Officers shall coordinate between the task group members working at disaster sites and the district level Task Force Control Room (TFCR) for the mobilization of resources and dissemination of instructions received from TFCR/DCR.

-IV.
 EOC Operations